Ice Cold Fireworks rescheduled, new date is Feb. 20

 Parking will be available at Royce Dallman Park, 11500 N. Charley Bluff Road, in the town of Milton.
 Green encourages people to carpool and snowmobilers are welcome.
 Fireworks are scheduled to start about 6 p.m., but Green advises people to be there before dark.

-Before the fireworks, grilled brats and hot apple cider will be available for a $5 donation and people interested in making donations are encouraged to have cash on hand.
+Before the fireworks, Brats and hot apple cider will be available for a $5 donation and people interested in making donations are encouraged to have cash on hand.

 Post a comment as